Root Canal Fast Facts

-Root Canal Therapy is viable when the tooth or teeth are considered repairable, but it is either abscessed, fractured, heavily decayed, or causing pain.
-Root canals are surgical or non-surgical.
-The most popular method of the two is non-surgical.
+Root canal therapy is an option when the tooth or teeth are considered repairable, but it is either abscessed, fractured, heavily decayed, or causing pain.
+Root canals are surgical or non-surgical, the most popular method is non-surgical.

 - Access opening – this is the opening in the affected tooth the dentist makes with a drill in order to access the pulp chamber, and the canal(s) of the tooth’s root(s).